lopestom/twrp_device_ulefone_Armor_11T_5G/README.md

 ![Reboot Option](https://github.com/lopestom/twrp_device_ulefone_Armor_11T_5G/blob/android-11.0/.pictures/screnU2.jpg?raw=true)
 ----------------------------------------

-The following instructions are to leave TWRP permanently on the device and restart the system normally.
+### The following instructions are to leave TWRP permanently on the device and restart the system normally.

-###FORMAT DATA
+## FORMAT DATA
 6- If you see that the message exists in the Mount - Decrypt Data option, you must run the FORMAT DATA process.
 Confirm FORMAT DATA: For the first time, formatting may not have been done.
 Go back (triangle) and it should already say (yes), confirm again and you will see the correct formatting.
 - Advanced: Unmap Super Devices;
 - Advanced: Merge Snapshots;
 - Wipe- FORMAT DATA (yes)

-[spoiler=Preparing needed files]7- You can put files in internal and external memory.
-For internal storage you should use the path: /sdcard
+## Preparing needed files
-You must complete these steps!
+7- You can put files in internal and external memory.
+For internal storage you should use the path: /sdcard You must complete these steps!
 Advanced: Unmap Super Devices;
 Advanced: Merge Snapshots;